gerardnynkeu/Portfolio-Data-Analytics/TABLEAU-Customer Sales Analysis/README.md

 │── Tableau-Dashboard.twbx        # Tableau workbook
 │── dataset/                      # Raw dataset used for analysis

-## How to Use

-1. **Download the Dataset**: Obtain the dataset provided in the repository.

-2. **Open in Tableau**: Launch Tableau and open the dataset to begin your analysis.

-3. **Explore the Dashboard**: Navigate through the pre-built dashboard to gain insights into customer sales data.

-4. **Customize Visualizations**: Modify or expand the existing visualizations to fit your specific analysis needs and extract further insights.

-Feel free to let me know if you need any additional modifications!

 ## Connect with Me
 [Share your contact information or links to your social media profiles here.]